ajayraju999/IPL_first_inning_score_prediction.api/README.md

-##### My sincere thanks to Krish Sir for his guidance through his youtube channel 🙌.
+##### My sincere thanks to Krish sir for his guidance through his youtube channel 🙌.
 ##### My sincere to Anuj vyas sir for providing his open source repository which helped me of getting a basic idea and motivated me off doing  this project🙌.